-Demerit-When a demerit is earned, the student will be required to take the information home to the parent as directed by the teacher.
+- Demerit-When a demerit is earned, the student will be required to take the information home to the parent as directed by the teacher.
 Each subsequent demerit in a quarter will result in further disciplinary action to be determined by the teacher and/or the Principal.
 The teacher and/or the Principal determine when a violation requires a demerit and/or a detention.
 Before a demerit is issued, the teacher will first have a conversation with the student about the behavior and provide an opportunity for correction if possible.

-Detention-A detention is a time spent in school under the supervision of an adult on staff.
+If a student earns 5 demerits, a detention will be scheduled. - Detention-A detention is a time spent in school under the supervision of an adult on staff.
 Detentions will vary in length.
 Parents will be notified of a detention.
 When assigned, the detention will be served by the student regardless of whether a parent/guardian signature has been acquired on the notice provided.
 Failure to serve any of the detention may result in additional time to be served.
-Several missed detentions can be transmuted by the Principal to an in-school suspension.

-Parent Conference-A parent/guardian conference is a meeting between school personnel and the parent/guardian of the youth experiencing behavior problems.
+Detentions can be earned for a single incident depending on severity.
+Detentions should be served after 5 demerits are earned.
+Several missed detentions can be transmuted by the Principal to an in-school suspension. - Parent Conference-A parent/guardian conference is a meeting between school personnel and the parent/guardian of the youth experiencing behavior problems.
 Failure of a parent/guardian to attend a scheduled conference without an acceptable excuse makes it difficult for the school and parent to work together for a workable solution to an existing problem.
-The school and parent will need to make arrangements for rescheduling the missed meeting.

-In-School Suspension-A student who earns an In-School Suspension (I.S.S.) will report to the school office, and will be isolated from his or her peers for the duration of the suspension, including lunch.
-While in I.S.S., the student is responsible for all class work missed.

-Student Assistance Team (SAT)-A conference with a team of teachers can be convened in a case when a student repeatedly shows disregard for the school rules despite disciplinary action.
+The school and parent will need to make arrangements for rescheduling the missed meeting. - In-School Suspension-A student who earns an In-School Suspension (I.S.S.) will report to the school office, and will be isolated from his or her peers for the duration of the suspension, including lunch.
+While in I.S.S., the student is responsible for all class work missed. - Student Assistance Team (SAT)-A conference with a team of teachers can be convened in a case when a student repeatedly shows disregard for the school rules despite disciplinary action.
 The team will be made up of teachers, the Principal, and possibly the Pastor.
-Creation of a Behavior Contract may be implemented at this time.

-Behavior Contract-The Behavior Contract will detail acceptable behaviors for the student and expected outcomes.
+The creation of a Behavior Contract may be implemented at this time. - Behavior Contract-The Behavior Contract will detail acceptable behaviors for the student and expected outcomes.
 Students breaching the Behavior Contract will be reviewed by administration for possible revision of the Contract, withdrawal, or expulsion of the student from school.
-Behavior Contracts may also be written for other students as is needed.

-Suspension-Suspension is the temporary exclusion of a student from school.
+Behavior Contracts may also be written for other students as needed. - Suspension-Suspension is the temporary exclusion of a student from school.
 SSM personnel strive to resolve discipline problems in a Christian manner with parent and student involvement and cooperation.
 Suspension may be one of two types, In-School Suspension (I.S.S.), or Out-of-School Suspension (O.S.S.).
 Parents are notified prior to the suspension of every student.